userjack6880/picluster/content/instructors.md

 Ensure `ls /mnt/usb` yields the scripts and not a folder containing them.

-if you plan on using git:
+If you plan on using git:
 ```
 sudo su
 apt install git -y